© Veniamin Kraskov/stock.adobe.com

 Casa Milá includes a visit to several parts of the building including the ground floor, and a breathtaking apartment with views, (completely furnished with the original designs).
-Finally, the attic which hosts a wonderful museum about Gaudí’s innovations in architecture.
+Finally, the attic hosts a wonderful museum about Gaudí’s innovations in architecture.

 But perhaps, the most stunning place of all is La Pedrera rooftop.
 What any other architect would have probably overlooked and left as a place made only for ventilation shafts and chimneys, Gaudí took it to another level and created a fantastic fairy-tale setting featuring the best city views in all of Barcelona.

 Over 30 chimneys decorate the rooftop, some resembling warrior helmets while others bring to mind nature-like forms like treetops and other abstract forms.